 - Keep matches and lighters out of reach and sight of children.

-- Make sure candles are secured in a proper holder and away from materials that may catch fire – like curtains.
+- Candles should be secured in a proper holder and away from materials that may catch fire – like curtains.
 Children shouldn’t be left alone with lit candles.

 - Do Not leave your belongings or rubbish in corridors, the lift lobby or the stairway.